mc2021/mc2021/README.md

 I am currently a college student pursuing studies in computer science with a passion of solving complex problems with code and software.
 Presently, I am working on side projects and enhancing my coding expertise.
 I hope to encounter new challenges and find new collaborative opportunities! 😄

 - 🖥️ I'm currently working on private repositories
-- 😆 I’m looking to collaborate with other people
+- 😆 I’m looking to collaborate with other people!
 - ⚡ Fun fact: I love to run, hike, and bike!

 <i> "Strive for continuous improvement, instead of perfection" - Kim Collins </i>